 Netflix may adjust these prices in the future, but we’ll keep this article up to date with the latest.
 If prices do increase, subscribers will receive an email notification in advance.
 If it’s getting too pricey, check out our guide to unsubscribing below.

 Read also: Here’s how to cancel Netflix

 How to get Netflix for free

 If even the basic Netflix price is too steep for you, there are a few ways to get access for free.
-In the United States, you can get a month for free as part of the Netflix free trial service.
+In the United States, new customers used to get a month for free as part of the Netflix free trial service.
 However, the service recently ended that feature for US customers, and it looks like the story is the same for most other regions across the globe.

 Thankfully, a free Netflix trial isn’t the only way to gain access to the platform without paying.
 One is by taking advantage of Netflix’s account sharing program to use the same account as a friend or family member.

 There are many other offers from service providers around the world that package a Netflix subscription with another service for free or at a discounted price.
 Check out the link below for more details on how to get Netflix for free.